-During 2019, Management made an application in respect of its Singaporean subsidiaries made an application to the High Court of the Republic of Singapore to commence a court-supervised process to reorganise its liabilities and to seek a moratorium against enforcement actions and legal proceedings by creditors.
-Management also made and application to Malaysian courts for three of its Malaysian incorporated subsidiaries to be placed under judicial management to seek a judicial management against enforcement actions and legal proceedings by creditors.
+During 2019, Management made an application in respect of its Singaporean subsidiaries to the High Court of the Republic of Singapore to commence a court-supervised process to reorganise its liabilities and to seek a moratorium against enforcement actions and legal proceedings by creditors.
+Management also made an application to Malaysian courts for three of its Malaysian incorporated subsidiaries to be placed under judicial management to seek a judicial management against enforcement actions and legal proceedings by creditors.

-On 30 March 2021, Singaporean Court made an order to extend the moratorium to 31 May 2021.
-The Judicial management was also extended on order of Malaysian Court until 23 May 2021.
-Discussions with the creditors are on-going and the management believes that the creditor scheme will be approved in next 2 - 3 months.
+On 30 March 2021, the Singaporean Court made an order to extend the moratorium to 31 May 2021.
+The judicial management was also extended on order of Malaysian Court until 23 May 2021.
+Discussions with the creditors are on-going and Management believes that the creditor scheme will be approved in next 2-3 months.